-A new strategy to help steer engineering construction companies through a critical time for the industry has been launched by government skills body, the ECITB.
+ECITB publishes a new strategy to help steer engineering construction companies through a critical time for the industry.

 The ECITB, which is funded by a levy on industry and supports training and qualifications through a system of grants, has spent the past six months listening to employers on what the ECITB needs to do to tackle emerging skills challenges.